paolomaccallini-hub/MetaME/README.md

 ### Risk loci and candidate genes

-The SNP2GENE module of FUMA identifies three risk loci, reported below.
+The SNP2GENE module of FUMA identifies three risk loci, reported below (GRCh37).
 You can explore and download the results of the analysis of FUMA on my meta-GWAS at this link: [meta-GWAS analysis](https://fuma.ctglab.nl/browse/686988).

 | Genomic Locus | uniqID              | rsID       | chr | pos       | P          | start     | end       | nSNPs | nGWASSNPs | nIndSigSNPs | IndSigSNPs                          | nLeadSNPs | LeadSNPs |
 |---------------|---------------------|------------|-----|-----------|------------|-----------|-----------|-------|------------|--------------|--------------------------------------|------------|----------|